-What about perfect pitch – and aren’t some people tone deaf?
+What about perfect pitch – and aren’t most people tone deaf?

-As explained here, aural training just makes you good at aural tests.
-It doesn’t make you fluent.
-The only people who benefit from aural training are already confident in their aural skills.
+Aural training just makes you good at aural tests, it doesn’t make you fluent.
 Intervals, chords, scales, time signatures, note values etc. – these are all elements that the brain processes far too slowly for musical fluency.
-This course teaches you tonal and rhythmic elements that are instantly recognisable and which you can use to express yourself effortlessly.
+This training teaches you tonal and rhythmic elements that are instantly recognisable and which you can use to express yourself effortlessly.

 The truth is, we all have perfect pitch.
 Yes, you read that right!
 Unless you are one of the tiny percentage of people who suffer from genuine tone-deafness – a rare condition – you have pretty good tonal memory.
 Studies show that when we recall music we know – a favourite performance of a song or piece of music – we hear it playing in our heads in the right key, not the wrong one.
 Absolute pitch is of little importance anyway, it is a sense of tonal relationships or a map of tonality that we must develop.

 This is the sad truth for the vast majority of people.
-And it is only made worse when we encounter another dark talent – the rare ability to play with musical flair when there is no genuinely fluent expressiveness there.
-The art of mimicry is a fascinating knack that very few people possess.
+And the belief that the problem is lack of talent is only made worse when people encounter another rare dark talent – the ability to play with musical flair, even when there is no genuinely fluent expression.
+The art of mimicry is a fascinating knack that a few people possess.
 This small minority can learn music in the conventional theory/technique-based way using repetitive rehearsing practice that generates muscle memory, and sound pretty good.
 This simply does not work for most people, whose playing remains clumsy or musically flat no matter how hard they try to make their playing sound expressive.
-But with the fluent grasp of musical language that this course offers, anyone who loves music can play with flexibility, expressiveness and natural feeling from within.
+But with a fluent grasp of musical language, anyone who loves music can play with flexibility, expressiveness and natural feeling from within.

 Musical fluency – an advanced skill or basic empowerment?

 Fluency can work at a very simple level.
 You can express yourself with fluency using just a few musical elements.
-This course unblocks a path that could lead to virtuoso skills, if you put in the necessary hours; and by the end of the course, you will have some pretty advanced abilities.
-But fluency in music is like fluency in language.
-It is a basic skill.
-Being able to speak, read and write using verbal language does not in itself make you a great poet.
+This training opens or unblocks a path that could lead to virtuoso skills, if you put in the necessary hours.
+And when you have completed all the steps, you will have some pretty advanced abilities.
+But understand that fluency in music is like fluency in language.
+It’s a basic skill.
+Being able to speak, read and write using verbal language does not in itself make you a great poet or orator.
 Whether you become a great artist depends on your sensitivity and passion for music.
-But sadly, so many people who just want to enjoy expressing themselves musically – at whatever level – feel shut out because they approach making music as an executive skill not a fluent expressive one.
-This course trains fluent musical skills and is therefore basic musical empowerment.
+But sadly, so many people who just want to enjoy expressing themselves musically – at whatever level – feel shut out because they approach making music as an executive skill rather than a fluent expressive one.
+This training helps people find their fluent musical skills and is therefore basic musical empowerment.